rpm-lab/CSCI5551-Spr25/projects/project4.md

         ![example_jacobian](/CSCI5551-Spr24/assets/projects/P4/example_jacobian.PNG)

         - <b>Position vs. Position + Orientation</b> The default IK behavior will be position-only endeffector control.
-Both endeffector position and orientation should be controlled when the boolean parameter <b>kineval.params.ik_orientation_included</b> is set to true, which can be done through the user interface (Inverse Kinematics->ik_orientation_included).
+Both endeffector position and orientation should be controlled when the boolean parameter <b>`kineval.params.ik_orientation_included`</b> is set to true, which can be done through the user interface (Inverse Kinematics->ik_orientation_included).

         <video width="720" muted controls>
             <source src="/CSCI5551-Spr24/assets/projects/P4/inverse_kinematics_orientation.mp4" type="video/mp4">
         </video>

         - <b>Euler Angle Conversion</b> In order to handle the orientation of the endeffector in your IK implementation, you will need to calculate the orientation part of the error term, which will require you to implement a conversion from a rotation matrix to Euler angles.
-You may find an online reference to inform your implementation of this conversion or develop your own approach to the conversion calculation.
+[Here](https://eecs.qmul.ac.uk/~gslabaugh/publications/euler.pdf) is a great reference for converting the matrix to euler angles while avoiding gimbal lock.

     - <b>Global Parameters</b> `kineval.iterateIK()` should also respect global parameters for doing transpose vs. pseudoinverse on the jacobian (through boolean parameter <b>`kineval.params.ik_pseudoinverse`</b>) and step length of the IK iteration (through real-valued parameter <b>`kineval.params.ik_steplength`</b>).
 Note that these parameters can be changed through the user interface (under Inverse Kinematics).
 KinEval also maintains the current endeffector target information in the `kineval.params.ik_target` parameter.